ahnaftahmidrafid32/ahnaftahmidrafid32/README.md

-👋 Hey, I'm Ahnaf Tahmid Rafid!
+Hey hey,Ahnaf Tahmid Rafid here!

 I’m a passionate undergraduate student from North South University(NSU), studying in the ECE Department with a CSE major.

-My journey began as a self-taught coder, and today I’m exploring different tech fields with curiosity, consistency, and creativity 🚀
+My journey began as a self-taught coder, and today I’m exploring different tech fields with curiosity, consistency, and creativity

 I love to learn, build, and collaborate — whether it’s through projects, competitive programming, or hackathons!